ramirezjag00/modern-react-redux-blog/README.md

-# modern-react-redux-blog
+# React-Redux-Starter-Updated

-Modern React with Redux by Stephen Grider: https://www.udemy.com/react-redux/

-Master Branch: version 3
+An updated boilerplate for Stephen Grider's courses.